PX4/PX4-user_guide/en/log/flight_log_analysis.md

 # Flight Log Analysis

 This topic outlines approaches and software packages that can be used to analyze PX4 flight logs.

-## Reporting Flights

 [Flight Reporting](../getting_started/flight_reporting.md) explains how to download a log and report/discuss issues about a flight with the development team.

 ## Structured Analysis